micahvdm/meta-myrpi/README.md

 source /opt/yocto/dunfell/src/poky/oe-init-build-env
-git clone -b dunfell https://github.com/amamory-embedded/meta-myrpi.git bitbake-layers add-layer meta-myrpi
-$ bitbake core-image-base -c populate_sdk
+git clone -b dunfell https://github.com/amamory-embedded/meta-myrpi.git bitbake-layers add-layer meta-myrpi bitbake core-image-base -c populate_sdk bitbake core-image-base
 ```
 According to this [meta-raspberry issue](https://github.com/agherzan/meta-raspberrypi/issues/576), wifi dont work with `core-image-minimal` image.
 So we choose `core-image-base` image but I am not happy because it adds lot's other resources I wont use (e.g. video decoding, audio, bluetooth, etc).
 I still have to test other images to find out one with minimal footprint.
 Check the [reference images here](https://www.yoctoproject.org/docs/current/ref-manual/ref-manual.html#ref-images) for other image options.

 I am not sure if it is mandatory to include SDK (i.e. `populate_sdk`) in the image.
 This needs some additional testing in the future.
+The last command `bitbake core-image-base` will create the packages and the image.

 ## Layer Description